Chart Color Schemes

 Byron Bay shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Byron Bay has a notably high level of educational attainment.
-Among residents aged 15 and above, 40.1% have university qualifications, compared to 21.3% in the rest of New South Wales (NSW) and 24.3% in the SA4 region.
-Bachelor degrees are the most common at 29.4%, followed by postgraduate qualifications at 8.1% and graduate diplomas at 2.6%.
-Vocational credentials are also prevalent, with 32.9% of residents holding such qualifications, including advanced diplomas (13.3%) and certificates (19.6%).
+Byron Bay has a higher level of educational attainment than broader benchmarks.
+Specifically, 40.1% of residents aged 15 and above have university qualifications, compared to 21.3% in the rest of NSW and 24.3% in the SA4 region.
+The area's high proportion of residents with bachelor degrees (29.4%), postgraduate qualifications (8.1%), and graduate diplomas (2.6%) contributes to this advantage.
+Vocational credentials are also prevalent, with 32.9% of residents aged 15 and above holding such qualifications, including advanced diplomas (13.3%) and certificates (19.6%).

-Educational participation is high in Byron Bay, with 28.4% of residents currently enrolled in formal education.
+Educational participation is notably high in Byron Bay, with 28.4% of residents currently enrolled in formal education.
 This includes 8.8% in primary education, 6.3% in secondary education, and 4.4% pursuing tertiary education.
-The area's four schools have a combined enrollment of 1,675 students.
-Byron Bay demonstrates above-average socio-educational conditions with an ICSEA score of 1074.
-Education provision is balanced, with three primary schools and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education